 A systematic study of entrepreneuring, with an emphasis on contemporary trends.
-The creation, assessment, development, and operation of new and emerging ventures.
-Entrepreneurial assessments are done to determine the possibility of success for each student.
-Students learn how to write business plans and how to start their own company.
+The creation, assessment, development, and operation of new and emerging ventures, including home-based businesses, franchises, and existing business purchases.
+Addresses entrepreneurial profiles and elements required to write a business plan.
+Prerequisites: BSAD355 and MKTG310.
 Spring